What’s All the Fuss About This Cricut Easy Press?

 Just take a look at their Cricut Maker machine.
 It’s a beauty to look at.
 And what’s under the hood is even more impressive.
 To date, it’s best tabletop vinyl cutting machine on the market.
 Also the earlier version which is the Cricut Explore Air 2 is a formidable contender.
 If you need a bit of guidance check out my how to use explore air 2 guide.

 But if you’re interested in vinyl cutting or the Cricut maker check out my post here.
+Or if you like to see the best vinyl cutters click here.
 I’ve done a series of reviews and comparison tests as well.

 Let’s get back to our Cricut Easy Press review.

 As you have seen on the pictures, the Cricut Easy Press doesn’t have any holes what so ever.
 This means that the heat is dispersed evenly.
 All you have to do is set the right temperature to wait for the machine to reach it.
 Place it on the desired spot.
 Then add medium pressure to it and wait for the designated seconds.
 You’re done.

 Cricut Easy Press Overview